 Starting off a list of ways to prevent dry beardruff with washing may be a bit controversial.

-Simply because washing the face too often and using too harsh shampoos is actually the biggest reason men develop dry flakes on their beard (which when left to worsen, will lead to major facial hair dandruff).
+Simply because washing the face too often and using too harsh shampoos is actually the biggest reason men develop dry flakes on their beard (which when left to worsen, will lead to major facial hair dandruff, a beard mistake like no other).

 However, adopting a proper beard washing routine is the key to also preventing beard flakes.
 It just means reinventing your showering habits a bit.